7 underrated places to live outside of the Randstad

 6. Leeuwarden: traditional Dutch architecture outside the Randstad

-Leeuwarden is also quite a hike to the Randstad: you’re looking at two hours and 40 minutes to The Hague and just over two hours to Amsterdam.
+Leeuwarden is also quite a distance from the Randstad: you’re looking at a two-hour and 40-minute drive to The Hague and just over two hours to Amsterdam.

 The bustling city of Leeuwarden on a sunny day.
 Image: Depositphotos

-However, this city has a lot to offer for you Randstad-fleeing people.
+However, this city has much to offer for you, Randstad-fleeing people.

 It has beautiful and traditional Dutch architecture: canals, tall houses, and church spires.
 You’ll find cosy cafes with outdoor seating along the canals in summer.